Do you reference "very calm/stable" .dlls by Assembly?

 Share the dll from the directory, so if I want SSW.Framework.Configuration, I go to $/ssw/SSWFramework/Configuration/bin/Release/

-- Still in SourceSafe, select the References folder, run get latest?to copy the latest version onto your working directory.
-Figure: Get Latest from Visual Source Safe VSS may ask you if you want to create the folder, if it doesnt exist.
-Yes, we do.
+Use Dlls Xml Use right click to share - Still in SourceSafe, select the References folder, run get latest?to copy the latest version onto your working directory.

-- Back in VS.NET, select the project and click the show-all files button in the solution explorer, include the References folder into the project (or get-latest if its already there) Figure: Include the files into the current project
+Use Get Latest - Back in VS.NET, select the project and click the show-all files button in the solution explorer, include the References folder into the project (or get-latest if its already there)

 IMPORTANT!
 If the files are checked-out to you when you include them into your project, you MUST un-do checkout immediately.